ted-devs/django-practice/django-tutorial-official/README.md

 - **Django Shell** - Interactive shell, when started from `manage.py`, will have the django context enabled.
 Using this shell you can explore the database API, and test your models and manipulate the db.
 - **Admin Panel** - The admin panel is a view included in a django project by default.
 To access this view, you create a superuser through the `createsuperuser` command.
 You can also register models and modify them directly in the admin panel.
 - **Shortcuts** - Django provides a `django.shortcuts` library that contains many utility methods for common tasks such as rendering templates and safely retrieving objects.
+- **Generic Views** - With the help of these classes, you can simplify alot of detail and list views.
+Instead of retrieving values manually, showing a list of those items or showing details of a particular item, with the help of generic views you can simply provide the primary key of your required model and populate a view automatically.